coertklaver/solve-it/README.md

 You can reference weaknesses and mitigations, either existing ones in the /data/weaknesses or /data/mitigations folders, or create new.

 ## Notes on references
 Techniques, weaknesses, and mitigations can, and should, contain references to support the information within.
-The references should be in the approporiate file, e.g. if a reference is supporting defining a technique then it ought to be in the json file for the techniques (Txxxx), if it is highlighting a weakness then it should be in an weakness (Wxxxx) json file, and if it is describing a mitigation then it should be in the mitigation (Mxxxx) json file.
+The references should be in the appropriate file, e.g. if a reference is supporting defining a technique then it ought to be in the json file for the techniques (Txxxx), if it is highlighting a weakness then it should be in an weakness (Wxxxx) json file, and if it is describing a mitigation then it should be in the mitigation (Mxxxx) json file.

-References should not be added just becuase they are about a topic, but should have menaingful implications in terms of explaining a techqniue, highlighting a weakness, or providing a mitigation.
+References should not be added just because they are about a topic, but should have meaningful implications in terms of explaining a technique, highlighting a weakness, or providing a mitigation.

 For large references, consider supplying the page or chapter number if appropriate.